The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Datasets

 A simple three-regions partition of the catalogues is used to identify areas with similar 2D sky-projected number density of AGN.
 For CAT455 we have that: \begin{itemize} \item 809 objects are within the footprint of the seventeenth data release of the Sloan Digital Sky Survey (SDSS) \citep{york00,blanton17,abdurro22} (which corresponds approximately to 35.28 per cent of the sky).
 This is the most crowded region of the three, with a 2D number density of $\approx 0.0556$ objects per square degree; \item 41 objects are characterized by a galactic latitude $b$ with an absolute value smaller than $10^\circ$ (approximately 17.36 per cent of the sky).
 In this region the Galactic plane of the Milky Way prevents observations from detecting most of the extra-galactic content, and is therefore the least crowded region of our catalogue, with 2D number density of $\approx 0.0057$ objects per square degree; \item The remaining 562 objects populate the remaining 47.36 per cent of the sky.
-The average 2D number density in this region is $\approx 0.0288$ objects per square degree. \end{itemize}
+The average 2D number density in this region is $\approx 0.0288$ objects per square degree. \end{itemize} Because the AGN we consider and their host galaxies are relatively bright, many of them fall within the flux limit of the SDSS spectrocopic galaxy sample \citep{strauss02}, which has a completeness close to 100 per cent.
+In addition, the SDSS spectroscopic target selection \citep{richards02} is tuned to target AGN or quasars below this flux limit.
+For this reason, the completeness of our catalogues in the SDSS footprint can be assumed to be close to 100 per cent.
+We calculate the incompleteness of the other two regions from the ratio of the projected 2D densities.
+Small deviations from unity for the completeness in the SDSS footprint are not expected to significantly change our final results.
+The same partition of the sky has been used to estimate the completeness of CAT450 and CAT460.
+The estimated completenesses, weighted over the area occupied by each region, are $\approx48$ per cent, $\approx61$ per cent, and $\approx87$ per cent for CAT450, CAT455, and CAT460, respectively.